-By contouring the roof’s landscape and strategically planting tall grasses and river birch trees, we were able to create special areas for residents to use to relax, entertain and connect with the natural environment.
-One of the roof’s sustainable initiatives is that it collects and stores rainwater to support the plant life, which in turn reduces the roof’s ambient temperature, making the space cooler throughout the summer.
-Jack Resnick & Sons, an industry leader in development, construction, ownership and management, plans similar refurbishments with its many properties based on the success of this project.
+By contouring the roof’s landscape and strategically planting tall grasses and river birch trees, unique areas were created for the residents to use to relax, entertain, and connect with the natural environment.
+One of the roof’s sustainable initiatives is to collect and store rainwater to support the plant life.
+The vegetation reduces the roof’s ambient temperature, maintaining a cooler temperature inside the building and reducing the building’s carbon footprint.

 Location: New York, NY USA